vberlier/tokenstream/README.md

 ### Checkpoints

-The `checkpoint()` method returns a context manager that resets the stream at the current token at the end of the `with` statement.
+The `checkpoint()` method returns a context manager that resets the stream to the current token at the end of the `with` statement.
 You can use the returned `commit()` function to keep the state of the stream at the end of the `with` statement.

 ```python
 stream = TokenStream("hello world")